 The first section of the application will ask questions to determine an applicant's eligibility to participate in the program and will ask applicants to certify their application for submission.
 The second section will ask project specific questions and may require document submissions that will be used to score applications.

 QUESTIONS?

-If you have further questions regarding public infrastructure, please contact MEDC at CDBG@michigan.org.
+If you have further questions regarding Public Infrastructure and Public Facilities, please contact MEDC at CDBG@michigan.org.
 Answers to questions received will be posted publicly on a weekly basis on this webpage.

 ELIGIBLE ACTIVITIES